angular/angular/aio/content/guide/template-reference-variables.md

 </ng-template>
 ```

-This last snippet will show 2 `<input>` element with their respective value printed just after them
+This snippet shows 2 `<input>` elements, with their respective value printed.

 ### Accessing a template variable within `<ng-template>`